 The MCV part of the car’s name stands for ‘maximum capacity vehicle’, which is pretty much what people want from an estate model.
 Look at it like that and you can start to understand where the designers were heading with the styling.

-Up front, there’s a simple bumper (on entry-level Access models this isn’t even painted), with the typical Dacia badge and 4-strip grille above.
-In facelifted cars, the 4 chrome strips were replaced with 8 rectangles.
+Up front, there’s a simple bumper (on entry-level Access models this isn’t even painted), with the typical Dacia badge and four-strip grille above.
+In face-lifted cars, the four chrome strips were replaced with eight rectangles.

 The sides are pretty plain and almost vertical, in the name of providing plenty of practical in-cabin space, and the glass area is large.
 At the back, the vertical tailgate is as usable as it gets.
 The Dacia Logan MCV also has a couple of roof rails in case you overfill the boot.